wellguimaraes/mobx-react-router-utils/README.md

       patterns: [routes.citySearch],
     })

-    checkIn = computedRouteParam('checkIn', {
+    // this one will come from the query string checkIn = computedRouteParam('checkIn', {
-      // Define the matching patterns
+      // Define the route patterns for which this one is valid
       patterns: [routes.search, routes.citySearch],

       // Set a parsing fn to transform from string